maZang/PokeSnowdown/Documentation/How to Add an NPC.md

 Installing Paint Guide -

-Click on the link above.
+Click on this link above - http://www.getpaint.net/download.html

 ![new_paint](https://github.com/Phansa/PokeSnowdown/blob/master/Documentation/How-To-Add-NPC-Images/new_paint.png)

-Click Download Now which will provide you with a zip file
+Click the link under Free Download Now which will provide you with a zip file

 ![new_paint2](https://github.com/Phansa/PokeSnowdown/blob/master/Documentation/How-To-Add-NPC-Images/new_paint2.png)